-Anthony Kiernan Chair of the Remuneration Committee Stephen Quin Independent Non-Executive Director
+Anthony Kiernan Chair of the Remuneration Committee, Non-executive Director Stephen Quin Independent Non-Executive Director

-Both Mr Kiernan and Mr Quin are members of several Remuneration Committees of publicly listed companies and therefore provide a significant depth of experience in relation to executive remuneration particularly in relation to the mining and resources sectors.
+Both Mr. Kiernan and Mr. Quin are members of several Remuneration Committees of publicly listed companies and therefore provide a significant depth of experience in relation to executive remuneration particularly in relation to the mining and resources sectors.